“If you don’t know where you’re going, any road will get you there.”—George Harrison

 First, pull the elbow back sharply towards 9 o’clock as you begin to stand up.

-Then, as you snap to vertical, quickly drop the elbow under the bell, so it points at 6 o’clock.
+Then, as you snap to vertical, quickly drop the elbow under the kettlebell, so it points at 6 o’clock.

-Once the bell is cleaned, it sits on the arm as if loaded on a spring.
+Once the kettlebell is cleaned, it sits on the arm as if loaded on a spring.
 This step is crucial for making a heavy press.

 Snatch the Kettlebell to 1 Then 12